Originally posted 2006-08-05 06:55:21. Republished by Blog Post Promoter

 For several reasons:

 First, needlepoint stitches have a slant.
-If you keep the slant the same no matter the direction of the line, you will get solid lines in one direction and lines of bumps in the other.
+If you keep the slant the same no matter the direction of the line, you will get solid lines in one direction and lines of dots in the other.

 Second, in an unstitched canvas all lines will look thinner because there is the white space of the holes.
 Once a canvas is stitched the holes are filled.